Tonsak09/CauldronPlayerInfo/Introduction.md

 *Excerpt from Empire of Blood by Paol Gielby*
 > Ornish blood merchants have not always been the shunned group that they are today.
 Due to how integral blood is for the creation of potions and how difficult it can be to get exotic materials in areas where trade lines are weak or nonexistent these merchants have played an integral role in keeping less fortunate populations healthy. (...)

 Orn is known for their development of rifles and blood trade.
-Through experimentation and sheer economic will Ornish wisdom has found itself on the frontier of alchemy.
+Through experimentation and sheer economic will, the Ornish wisdom has found itself on the frontier of alchemy.
 If you choose to be related or come from this nation you will have some more insights and relations to potion craft and firearm development.
 ## Miocho

 *Interview with Echo Priest Twindoch*